nick-schwarzenberg/network-emulator/README.md

 ### Network Topology

-An applicable network topology where Alice and Bob are connected via a router in the middle may look as follows:
+An applicable network topology where Alice and Bob are connected via some router in the middle looks as follows:

 ```
                              Router